 – Mark Twain

-How I discovered my personal purpose
+How I discovered my professional purpose

 My story started back in school when I realized I had a talent for acting, singing, and writing.
 First, it was school plays, music festivals and talent shows, where I poured my heart and soul into something I knew I was good at.
 Next I took drama classes at university, and then the bright lights of the London theater, television and film called to me after three years of honing my craft.